-As parents, when our kids get to an age where we start thinking about getting them involved in a sport, rock climbing is not usually something that comes to mind.
+What are the benefits of rock climbing for kids?
+As parents, when our children get to an age where we start thinking about involving them involved in a sport, rock climbing is not usually something that comes to mind.
 Many of us still hold the belief that rock climbing is something best suited to the adventurous adrenaline junkie and far too dangerous and unsuitable for children.
+So, is rock climbing for kids a good sport?
+What are the benefits?

-However, statistically, rock climbing is one of the safest sports around when compared to traditional sports like rugby and hockey and has become increasingly popular in recent years.
-It has gone from being just a recreational activity enjoyed on the weekends, to an elite sport, and will now even be featured as an Olympic event at the upcoming 2020 Olympic Games.
+Statistically, rock climbing is one of the safest sports around when compared to traditional sports like rugby and hockey.
+It’s popularity increasing in recent years.
+Having started as a recreational activity enjoyed on the weekends, indoor rock climbing is now to an elite sport.
+It will be featured as an Olympic event at the upcoming 2020 Tokyo Olympic Games.

-This surge in popularity is mostly due the large number of rock climbing centres that have opened up, making it easily accessible for the whole family to go and give rock climbing a try.
+This surge in popularity is mostly due the large number of rock climbing centres that have opened up.
+This makes it easily accessible for the whole family to go and give rock climbing a try.

 Increases Strength, Endurance and Flexibility